-At MedHacks 2015, we're selecting the top innovative technologists, scientists, healthcare professionals, and engineers to build amazing things together.
-Hackers across all disciplines will unite to meet with the experts in every part of the medical field here at Johns Hopkins to develop their solutions to healthcare problems across the globe.
-At the end of the event, teams will have the opportunity to present their projects.
-Winners will be chosen by a board of judges.
+Hackers across all disciplines, skill levels, and locations will unite to meet with the experts in every part of the medical field here at Johns Hopkins to develop their solutions to healthcare problems across the globe.
+For 36 hours, these hackers and doctors will bring their ideas to fruition.
+At the end of the event, they will have the opportunity to present their solutions to the judges and the world.

 Any student, anywhere.
 Anyone can make an impact - hackthons produce "hackers", not the other way around.
 Students - both at the undergraduate and graduate level - with engineering, medical, and entrepreneurial backgrounds are encouraged to apply for a spot at MedHacks 2015.